by Nebula Haze

 For the best results, your cannabis needs the following nutrient ratios…

 Where is this information?
 Most nutrient bottles display 3 numbers, often called N-P-K, which stands for Nitrogen, Phosphorus and Potassium

 Why “K” for Potassium?
 The atomic symbol of Potassium is “K” from Neo-Latin kalium.

 In other words, you want to use a “Vegetative” (high Nitrogen) or “general purpose” nutrient formula for the first stage of life known as the vegetative stage.
 If using high-quality soil, you can skip vegetative nutrients for the first 3-4 weeks while your plant uses up the nutrients in the soil, otherwise, you should start with vegetative nutrients around the time your plant opens its first leaves.

 Use a “Bloom” (low Nitrogen) nutrient formula with plenty of P & K for the flowering stage.
 Start using bloom nutrients when buds start forming to make sure your plant gets plenty of Phosphorus & Potassium, which are crucial to bud development.

 Phosphorus tends to increase the number of flowers, while Potassium helps increase the bulk/weight of flowers.
 Be careful, though because going overboard with either one can burn your plants!

-In a pinch, nutrients for "cactus" or "succulents" can be used in the flowering stage until you get better nutrients because they usually have low amounts of N and plenty of P & K.
+In a pinch, nutrients for Shultz “cactus” or “succulents” can be used in the flowering stage until you get better nutrients because it contains low amounts of N and plenty of P & K.

-Note: Don’t use any type of time-released nutrients (like fertilizer spikes, or "slow release" Miracle-Gro soil) because they deliver too much N in the flowering stage and may reduce bud growth.
+Note: Don’t use any type of non-organic time-released nutrients (like fertilizer spikes, or “slow-release” Miracle-Gro soil) because they deliver too much N in the flowering stage and may reduce bud growth.